wesleyem/th57/SYSTEMS.md

  - Compressor rotor blades and wheels

     Six-stage axial compressor and one-stage centrifugal compressor.
 A bleed air control valve is mounted on the 5th stage of the compressor.
 By the time the air is collected in the diffuser scroll, is has been compressed to `6.5` times ambient pressure and has risen to a temperature of `500 degrees` Fahrenheit.
-The compressor bleed air system is an entirely automatic system
+The compressor bleed air system is an entirely automatic system.
+It bleeds air off the compressor during `starting, acceleration, and at low compressor pressure ratio operation`.

  - Case assemblies
  - Diffuser scroll